 Unless an exemption applies, as found in Texas Occupations Code §1002.351, it is required that any firm or corporation that engages or offers to engage in the public practice of geoscience in the state of Texas be registered with TBPG.

-“A business entity or sole proprietor that is not registered with the Board may not represent to the public by way of letters, signs, or symbols as a part of any sign, directory, listing, contract, document, pamphlet, stationery, advertisement, signature, or business name that it is engaged in the non-exempt public practice of geoscience….” -TBPG Rule §851.152(d)
+“A business entity or sole practitioner that is not registered with the TBPG may not represent to the public by way of letters, signs, or symbols as a part of any sign, directory, listing, contract, document, pamphlet, stationery, advertisement, signature, or business name that it is engaged in the public practice of geoscience by using the terms: “Professional Geoscientist;” “licensed geoscientist;” “registered geoscientist;” “licensed Professional Geoscientist;” “registered Professional Geoscientist;” or any abbreviation or variation of those terms listed in paragraphs (1) – (5) of this subsection, or directly or indirectly use or cause to be used any of those terms in combination with other words.” -TBPG Rule §851.152(c)

 In order to be eligible to register as a Geoscience Firm with the Board, the firm must: